Adamant-im/AIPs/AIPS/aip-1.md

 There are three types of AIP:

 -   A **Standard AIP** describes any change that affects most or all ADAMANT implementations, such as a change to the the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using ADAMANT.
 Furthermore Standard AIPs can be broken down into the following categories.
-    -   **Core** - improvements affecting node features.
+    -   **Core**: improvements affecting node features.
-    -   **Networking** - includes improvements around network itself and cross-node communications.
+    -   **Networking**: includes improvements around network itself and cross-node communications.
-    -   **API** - includes improvements around client API/RPC specifications and standards, and also certain language-level standards.
+    -   **API**: includes improvements around client API/RPC specifications and standards, and also certain language-level standards.
-    -   **ARC** - (ADAMANT Request for Comments) application-level standards and conventions, including standards such URI schemes, library/package formats, naming restrictions and wallet formats .
+    -   **ARC**: (ADAMANT Request for Comments) application-level standards and conventions, including standards such URI schemes, library/package formats, naming restrictions and wallet formats.

 -   An **Informational AIP** describes an ADAMANT design issue, or provides general guidelines or information to the community, but does not propose a new feature.
 Informational AIPs do not necessarily represent  community consensus or a recommendation, so users and implementers are free to ignore Informational AIPs or follow their advice.
 -   A **Meta AIP** describes a process surrounding ADAMANT or proposes a change to (or an event in) a process.
 Meta AIPs focus mostly on social mechanisms and processes, not on tecnical implementation.
 Technical implementation for Meta AIPs can be made in Standart AIPs.